Looking after our neighbourhoods – and the people who live there.

 Please refer to the Job Description for more information

 If you have a passion to make a difference to the lives of residents, we’ll give you all the training and support you need to make a success of this rewarding role.
-Capable of staying calm and focused under pressure, you’ll have good problem-solving skills and present RBKC in the best possible light, with a real ‘can do’ attitude.
-You’ll be organized, a team player with strong sense of public duty, and able to resolve conflict situations.
+Capable of staying calm and focused under pressure, you’re likely to have worked in a community or public-facing role such as the ambulance service or police force.
+You’ll have a responsible attitude, an assertive yet friendly presence, and an eye for detail.
 You must also be capable of working independently.

 In return, you can look forward to a package that includes a competitive salary, a high-quality pension scheme and generous annual leave plus bank holidays.